ankitaprasad123/OASIS_TASK_2023/README.md

 # OASIS_TASK_2023
-My first Internship in 2023 &amp; This project is related to / based on WEB DEVELOPMENT.
+My first Internship in 2023 &amp; This project is based on WEB DEVELOPMENT.